spatie/laravel-webhook-server/README.md

 ### How signing requests works

-When setting up it's common to generate, store and share a secret secret between your app and the app that wants to receive webhooks.
+When setting up it's common to generate, store and share a secret between your app and the app that wants to receive webhooks.
 Generating the secret could be done with `Illuminate\Support\Str::random()`, but it's really entirely up to you.
 The package will use the secret to sign a webhook call.

 By default the package will add a header called `Signature` that will contain a signature the receiving app can use the payload hasn't been tampered with.
 This is how that signature is calculated.